-The policy for late filing has been amended in 2015-16.
-The Ministry acknowledges that the majority of First Nations and TPAs provide signed service agreements, updated financial submissions and related information on a timely basis.
-The intent behind the amendment to the late filing process outlined below is to ensure the Ministry has the information required to demonstrate accountability for public funds.
-The Ministry will continue to support our First Nation and TPA partners with timely filing of financial submission requirements through regional outreach, training and resources.
-The Ministry will also follow-up with First Nations or TPAs impacted by the policy to discuss any challenges with providing the information and to offer support prior to imposing any financial penalty.
-Effective April 1, 2015, the following late filing policies of financial submissions will be implemented.
+The ministry acknowledges that the majority of First Nations and TPAs provide signed service agreements, updated financial submissions and related information on a timely basis.
+The intent behind the late filing process outlined below is to ensure the ministry has the information required to demonstrate accountability for public funds.
+The ministry will continue to support our First Nation and TPA partners with timely filing of financial submission requirements through regional outreach, training and resources.
+The ministry will also follow-up with First Nations or TPAs impacted by the policy to discuss any challenges with providing the information and to offer support prior to imposing any financial penalty.
+Late filing policies of financial submissions are implemented as follows: